 If traveling internationally, this travel wallet is super helpful.

 If you have a family, you know how difficult it can be to keep up with passports, vaccine cards, boarding passes, etc. This wallet makes it simple!
+Just put it in your safe once you're in your cruise cabin.

 Bring $2 bills for tips.